Dear President Yee, Chair Sandra Fewer and members of the San Francisco Board of Supervisors,

 California Attorneys for Criminal Justice (CACJ) is the leading criminal defense lawyer organization for the State of California, with both private attorneys and public defender members.
 CACJ has been active for 45 years and was founded in 1973.
 It is also the designated affiliate of the National Association of Criminal Defense Lawyers (NACDL).
 From the beginning, CACJ has taken on the role of advocating for criminal defense lawyers and for their clients.
 One of the most significant attributes of CACJ is that it is an organization of people who share a mission.
 CACJ members stand up for people who often do not have much of a voice.
 Members fight to achieve the goal of requiring that the system show respect to each and every person who is accused.
 CACJ, as the California criminal defense lawyer organization, stands up for its members to help each of them achieve that goal.
 CACJ writes in strong support of increased funding in San Francisco for the Bar Association's Indigent Defense Administration (IDA).

-We join San Francisco Public Defender Manu Raju who writes: "San Francisco has been fortunate that a hearty private defense bar has been willing to represent indigent defendants...at such reduced hourly rate." "...[T]he City can no longer continue to depend on the generosity of these highly qualified attorneys.... they are often compensated less than court appointed interpreters and, in some cases, investigators...The work that we do depends on an equally strong conflicts panel..."
+We join San Francisco Public Defender Manu Raju who writes: "San Francisco has been fortunate that a hearty private defense bar has been willing to represent indigent defendants...at such reduced hourly rate." "...[T]he The city can no longer continue to depend on the generosity of these highly qualified attorneys.... they are often compensated less than court-appointed interpreters and, in some cases, investigators...The work that we do depends on an equally strong conflict panel..."

 Similarly, we agree with District Attorney George Gascon's assessment that the IDA program is one of the "most respected in the state" and that in the absence of increased funding, "[q]quality representation will suffer and present challenges for government's obligation to ensure an indigent defendant's sixth amendment's right are not violated."